Greensburg Central Catholic High School: Athletics

 The athletics program at Greensburg Central Catholic is one of the most successful in the state of Pennsylvania.
 The school has won three state championships and countless WPIAL titles.
 The most successful sports program at Central is the ice hockey team, which won three state championships in the 90s and has been a state power for the past twenty years.
-The football program has received widespread notoriety as a result of back-to-back WPIAL championship game appearances in 2005 and 2006, before winning the WPIAL championship and appearing in the PIAA championship game.
-The girls' basketball program has been dominant for the past few decades, winning the section title consecutively as well as WPIAL titles and PIAA contests.
+The football program has received widespread notoriety for back-to-back WPIAL championship game appearances in 2005 and 2006, before winning the WPIAL championship and appearing in the PIAA championship game.
+The girls' basketball program has been dominant for the past few decades, winning the section title consecutively, as well as WPIAL and PIAA titles.
 The GCC baseball team also won a Class A PIAA state championship in 2002.
+Most recently, the girls' volleyball team won the 1A state championship in 2024.